Beyond-Better/bb/CONVENTIONS.md

 - Implements conversation logging and persistence

 ## Conversation Management
-- Log all conversations for review using `bbai logs` command
+- Log all conversations for review using `bb logs` command
 - Implement persistence mechanism for conversation state
 - Provide `resume` feature for API restarts
 - Store logs in human-readable format (e.g., Markdown or YAML)

 ## TypeScript and Import Conventions
 - Use `import_map.json` for both `api` and `cli` projects
+- Always check `import_map.json` for correct import paths
+- When suggesting imports, use the paths defined in `import_map.json`
+- Convert absolute paths to mapped paths where possible
 - Use bare specifiers for imports
 - Maintain separate builds for API and CLI
 - Use `src/shared/` for code shared between API and CLI

 ## Interface Structure and Conventions
 - Main CLI process in `cli/src/main.ts`
-- Include `bbai logs` command for viewing conversations
+- Include `bb logs` command for viewing conversations
 - Ensure cross-platform compatibility
 - Use descriptive names for CLI-specific components
 - Prefix CLI-specific types with `CLI`
-- The CLI tool is named `bbai` (lowercase)
+- The CLI tool is named `bb` (lowercase) (`bb.exe` for Windows)
 - The API server is referred to as 'api'
 - The Browser User Interface is referred to as 'bui'
 - The future Desktop User Interface will be referred to as 'dui'